 Digital Transformation will be a battle of platforms.
 This battle of the Southeast Asian ride-hailing startups shows us the landscape of Digital Transformation in SEA.

 SEA Digital Transformation

 Funding from huge investors demonstrates the acceptance and widening reach of Digital Transformation in Southeast Asia.
 It will be further strengthened once local service providers choose a platform that will be offered by either Grab or Go-Jek.
-Eventually, this will get the government involved for regulation, funding and infrastructure.
+Eventually, this will get the government involved in regulation, funding, and infrastructure.

 This battle also proves SEA is starting to be the next Silicon Valley.
 Having leverage here will attract more investors to bring forth Digital Transformation.

 All roads will lead to services being delivered digitally to an average consumer.
-The world will truly be within our fingertips.
+The world will truly be at our fingertips.